Vapor55/KAngel-Fastfetch-Dotfiles/README.md

 > [!NOTE]
 > _To use images in `*.png` extension, use:

+In Arch Linux:

 ```bash
 sudo pacman -S imagemagick
 ```

-or you use NixOS in configuration.nix:
+Or you use NixOS in configuration.nix:

 ```nix
 {